 The goal of our annual Supermarket RD Symposium is to look toward the future and ﬁnd practical, real solutions to improve the health of all Americans.
 During three days of networking and fact-ﬁlled presentations on supermarket trends and issues, both RDs and sponsors alike gain a better understanding of how they can work side by side toward this goal.

 Every month, we send out The Oldways Exchange, our e-newsletter for health professionals.
-Each issue of The Oldways Exchange includes a link to the ONE-Stop Directory and to one of our featured toolkits, bringing your support to the attention of this key audience of “message multipliers.”
+Each issue of The Oldways Exchange includes a link to the ONE-Stop Directory, bringing your support to the attention of this key audience of “message multipliers.”

-For information on reaching dietitians and other health professionals through Oldways, please contact Matt Moore, Project Coordinator, at firstname.lastname@example.org or 617-896-4850. http://oldwayspt.org/health-professionals
+For information on reaching dietitians and other health professionals through Oldways, please contact Matt Moore, Media Coordinator, at email@example.com or 617-896-4850. http://oldwayspt.org/health-professionals

 II.
 Mediterranean Diet – Mediterranean Foods Alliance